BlackTHUNDER: Shedding light on a dormant and extreme little red dot at z=8.50: Conclusions

 In this work, we presented new JWST/NIRSpec IFU data of the $z=8.50$ source \UC, taken as part of the BlackTHUNDER survey.
 While this source is spatially compact ($R_{\rm e}\lesssim200$\,pc), our data enable accurate spectral extraction using a PSF-defined aperture loss correction verified by comparison with JWST/NIRCam photometry.
 By extracting integrated spectra of both the PRISM/CLEAR and G395H/F290LP data cubes and fitting each, we are able to measure continuum and line properties, yielding constraints on the properties of this source.

 \begin{itemize}

-\item We confirm the LRD status of \UC, with a v-shaped continuum ($\beta_{\rm UV}=-0.7\pm0.1$, $\alpha_{\rm opt}=1.8\pm0.2$) and compact morphology ($R_{\rm e}=0.23\pm0.03$\,kpc, based on fits to NIRCam images).
+\item We confirm the LRD status of \UC, with a v-shaped continuum ($\beta_{\rm UV}=-0.7\pm0.1$, $\alpha_{\rm opt}=1.8\pm0.2$) and compact morphology ($r_{\rm e}=0.18\pm0.06$\,kpc, based on fits to NIRCam images).
 Similarly to many other LRDs, this source features broad Balmer emission ($FWHM=2503\pm176$\,km\,s$^{-1}$) and is FIR-faint (e.g., \citealt{case25,fuji23}).

-\item The best-fit Balmer decrements are in agreement with the intrinsic values, suggesting negligible dust attenuation.
+\item The best-fit Balmer decrements are in agreement with the intrinsic values, which suggests a lack significant dust attenuation.
 The previous detection of higher attenuation ($A_{\rm V}\sim2$; \citealt{koko23}) is discussed, including possible reasons for the disagreement with our fiducial values of $A_{\rm V}\sim0$.

 \item The broad \hb emission and underlying continuum was used to constrain the black hole properties ($M_{\BH}\sim10^{7.5-7.6}\,M_{\odot}$, $\lambda_{\rm Edd}\sim10\%$), which are slightly lower than previous estimates ($<2\sigma$ discrepant).
 Using an upper limit on $M_{*}$ from literature, we confirm that \UC features an overmassive black hole.